 The set is made entirely from plastic and was actually previously available to Google employees.
 The dinosaur figure itself is about 3-inches tall with the included cacti between 2-inches and 3-inches tall.
 Those are all attached to a base plate for stability, but you can remove that if you want to rearrange them.
 The box itself is 10-inches wide and has the “There is no internet connection” message printed on it.

 Starting this Monday, March 11th, Dead Zebra will make the “Chrome Dino Set” available for purchase.
-As Android Police notes, the cost will be $24 and sales open up at 11am Eastern Time.
+The cost will be $24 and sales open up at 11am Eastern Time.
 Most likely, stock is going to go quick, so you’ll want to get your orders in quick if you’re hoping to get one soon.
 Head over to Dead Zebra’s site for order details.

 More on Chrome: